 A lack of demand for seal products, changing climate conditions and actions by the sealing industry itself—all have played a part in drastically reducing the commercial hunt to levels observed in the late 1980s.
 Nevertheless, every spring brings the birth of harp seal pups, and for too many, their consequent slaughter.
 In contrast to recent years, the ice conditions this year appear to have been favourable for harp seal mothers to give birth to their pups in the Gulf of St. Lawrence.
 According to reports, seals can easily be seen within 5km (3 miles) of land.
 Though this is a welcome sight indeed, more ice also brings the grim reality of easy access to those pups by land-based hunters.
 The lives of tens of thousands of seal pups will likely be tragically lost, mere weeks after they are born.

-The federal government still actively provides the location of seal herds for these same hunters, as well as financial support for the sealing industry for the promotion of seal products well as market development.
-There are also several government-supported projects underway in the Magdalen Islands this year, though thankfully most of them appear to be smaller in scale, with a focus on fully utilising the animals killed, a stark change from 2013 when hunters wasted the pelts of 6,000 seals killed by throwing them overboard or leaving them on the ice.
+The federal government still actively provides the location of seal herds for these same hunters, as well as financial support for the sealing industry for promotion of seal products well as market development.
+There are also several government-supported projects underway in the Magdalen Islands this year, though thankfully most of them appear to be smaller in scale, with a focus on fully utilizing the animals killed, a stark change from 2013 when hunters wasted the pelts of 6,000 seals killed by throwing them overboard or leaving them on the ice.

 2022 seal hunt: what to expect